 Our highly qualified staff is available for contract work.
-Please contact Samantha (email@example.com) and she will direct you to the appropriate staff based on your inquiry.
-Our capabilities include:
+Please contact Amanda (email@example.com) and she will direct you to the appropriate staff based on your inquiry.

 Assessment and evaluation research (e.g. Health Impact Assessments, Health Analysis, literature reviews, survey design and implementation, program evaluation)

 Health Impact Assessment targeted subject training (e.g. on screening, scoping, assessment), peer review, and mentoring